NCSU-Libraries/vizstudio_presentations/README.md

 ### Layouts

-Layouts are built using a grid that divides the room into zones of equal widths.
+Layouts are defined using a grid that divides the room into zones of equal widths.
 The default grid divides the room into 12 zones, which can be combined to create layouts of 2, 3 ,4 , 6 and 12 equal-width zones, or any number of combinations of mixed-width zones.
 8- and 10-zone grids are also available.